 Safety: In our many visits to Rome we’ve never had any safety problems although pickpocketing is not uncommon in crowded tourist areas.
 As always, practice basic safety precautions.
 Keep valuables concealed, don’t carry large quantities of cash, only use official taxis and so on.

 Power: Electricity is of the 220v standard, with the 2 pin European style plug.
 Travellers from countries like the UK and the US will need a travel adapter like this, and US travellers need to check their equipment supports the 220v standard – it will be written clearly on the power adapter.
+See more on travel adapters and how to choose one for your trip in our guide to the best travel adapters.

 Currency: Rome is a part of the Eurozone, meaning the currency is the Euro.
 You can get these from ATM’s, banks and currency exchanges, although credit cards are of course widely accepted.
 We suggest using a credit card where you can – just ensure it has no foreign currency transaction fee.